vojtechkral/bard/doc/book/songs.md

 The lyrics can be divided into multiple paragraphs as part of one verse using a blank line.

-Unlike in regular Markdown, line breaks are preserved, ie. they are the same in the output as in the input, the text isn't automatically wrapped.
+Unlike in regular Markdown, line breaks are preserved, ie. they are the same in the output as in the input.
+The text isn't automatically wrapped.

 ##### Punctuation